danshaww/code-snippets/snippets/linux/guides/mysql-install.md

+# MySQL Installation

-# Step 1 - Install MySQL
+## Step 1 - Install MySQL

-# This includes all steps involved in getting MySQL installed and the initial configuration complete, this does not enable remote access or remote root login.
+## This includes all steps involved in getting MySQL installed and the initial configuration complete, this does not enable remote access or remote root login.

 sudo apt update
 sudo apt install mysql-server